 Often the phrase “we need a new website” can strike fear into the heart of home building marketers.

-Website redesigns for builders can take months, even years of hard work.
+Home builder websites can take months, even years of hard work.
 And they often run over schedule and over budget.
-Then after all the waiting and disappointment you get to see your expensive new website become stagnant.
-It may go years without any major functional improvements, since you blew 3 years worth of marketing budgets already.
+Then, after all the waiting and disappointment, you get to see your expensive new website become stagnant.
+It may go years without any major functional improvements, since you blew three years worth of marketing budgets already.

 There are many reasons why a home builder would need a new website.
 But just as often, it may be the case that you don't actually need a new site.
 You just need to breathe life into the one you already have.